 This Family-led Production House is Steered by Two Best Friends, the Result is Success

-When one thinks of Bollywood, one cannot skip thinking about the yesteryear blockbuster Kuch Kuch Hota Hain and all its stars – Shah Rukh Khan, Kajol and Rani Mukherjee.
+When one thinks of Bollywood, one cannot skip thinking about the yesteryear blockbuster Kuch Kuch Hota Hai and all it’s stars – Shah Rukh Khan, Kajol and Karisma Kapoor.
 But how many know who raked in the moolah for this national award winning film?

-While all the dance, drama and the acting is always fun, a film’s success at the Box Office is a crucial factor that determines if others of its kind will be made.
-Committed to the cause of distributing Hindi films since the company’s first production Raj Khosla's Dostana in 1980 to Shashank Khaitan's Dhadak in 2018, Dharma Productions is one of the success stories of Bollywood films distribution business.
+While all the dance, drama and the acting is always fun, a film’s success at the Box Office is a crucial factor that determines if others of it’s kind will be made.
+Committed to the cause of distributing Hindi films since the company’s first production Raj Khosla's Dostana in 1980 to Shashank Khaitan's Dhadak in 2018, Dharma Productions is one of the success stories of Bollywood films’ distribution.

 With respect to Dharma Productions, I know that Karan Johar and you work hand-in-hand.
 What is your experience being a professional in a family-led business?
 What are the pros of it and if you feel there are cons then what are they?

-I think it is very unique positioning that requires to be handled delicately because when you are in a professional organisation.
-There is a clear hierarchy, and demarcation of responsibility given to your profile, all of that and governance is driven by board or shareholder or whatever is the structure of that particular company.
-The difference you have in a private unit company is of course that it’s essence is that it is owned by a family and then it has got to manage their expectations of how they want to continue the business and building the company, being a professional.
-So that is a very fine line.
-You have to kind of setback carefully.
+I think it is very unique a position that requires to be handled delicately because when you are in a professional organisation, There is a clear hierarchy and demarcation of responsibility given to your profile, all of that and governance is driven by board, shareholder or whatever is the structure of that particular company.
+The difference you have in a private unit company is it’s essence.
+It is owned by a family and then it has to be managed as per their expectations and how they want to continue the business and not you as a professional.
+So, there is a very fine line.
+You have to kind of take steps carefully.

-Being involved in what your job description offered for a private company or a listed company because in the family run business there is a very family environment.
-You are not doing only your job, you also doing many other things, which are personal in that venture as it, is very personally driven.
+It’s not about what your job description says when you join but There’s a very different environment in a family run business, there is a very family environment.
+You are not just doing your job but you are also doing many other things which are very personal in nature.

 I think first and foremost over everything, he is a friend.
 We are friends from last 32 years.
-It is like we have grown up on a daily basis for last 32 years.
-It’s not like gaps, we were very connected entire school, we went to college together throughout, we hangout in same canteen while on that duration.
+It is like we have grown together daily, without missing a single day for the last 32 years.
+We were very connected during the entire schooling, we went to college together, we use to hangout in the same canteen.
 When I went to UK, nothing changed.
-When I was working for Yashraj then also I was constantly in touch with him on the daily basis.
-There is a very deep bond of friendship existed that has kept us working together.
-Of course, as we are working together that bond has changed, of course we are friends.
-It’s become more stable now.
-We do have responsibility working together but it is entirely driven by friendship.
-Of course it is work.
-So when we are together we are discussing work, we are discussing how to grow the company, we are obviously discussing how do we grow the company, the issues which we discuss each other for the betterment of the company.
-That kind of eccentric has also changed somewhat but he is more like brother.
+When I was working for Yashraj then also I was constantly in touch with him on daily basis.
+A very deep bond of friendship exists between us and that has kept us working together and it has become more stable now with time.
+So when we are together we are discussing work and how to grow the company.
+So more or less it’s work most of the time but even then I must say that he is a brother to me.

-We are like two brothers working together and credit to him for allowing me that much respect and love.
-When he kind of got me, he said listen I want you to be around with me while running this company.
+I credit him for showering me with that much respect and love.
+When he kind of got me, he said ,”listen I want you to be around with me while running this company”.
 I give credit to him for allowing me this much respect and love.
 He had given me authority, responsibility and affection to carry on the job.
-I think it is easy sometimes be in the family-run business, in terms of path to cross.
-It so clear what you wants from the company.
-He is a very clear person.
-Demarcation is extraordinary because it’s clean and that’s what has allowed us to grow so beautifully.
+I sometimes think it’s easy to be in a family-run business.
+It clear what you wants from the company.
+He is a very clear person as his demarcation is extraordinary and that’s what has allowed us to grow so beautifully.

-He looks after all the creative stuff and I look after all the business aspects in terms of finance, distribution, anything which is economical held that is typically solved by me.
+He looks after all the creative stuff and I look after all the business aspects in terms of finance, distribution, anything which is economical held is typically solved by me.
 I agree with the beautiful blend because he allows me to have freedom, which happens very often in the privately owned companies because the owner had more stake and he is more concerned about where you spend.
-I think he does a tremendous job and thankful to allow me to completely give me that freedom to operate.
-I think that as team we work wonderful together.
+I think he does a tremendous job and thankful to give me that freedom to operate.
+I think that as team we work wonderfully.
 There is a deep brotherly love.
-Somebody ask me once, that are you his right hand or left hand?
-I said no I am not his any hand.
+Somebody asked me once, that are you his right hand or left hand?
+I said, no I am not his any hand.
 I cannot choose and leave the other.
 Because one is stronger than the other but we are just aligned in that way.
-I think lot of accreditation goes to him.
+I think the accreditation goes to him.

-People in organisations give you instructions where you enjoy the abilities to make decisions, abilities to do the work in particular passion their way is curtailed.
-The owners are being more particular in what they wanted to be done.
-I think he allows me to bring my own way of working such that and it is fantastically happening.
-I think we care for each other and that is the strength.
+People in organisations give you instructions, where you enjoy the ability to make decisions but in that setup they can not transfer your passion to you.But in the case of a family run business, the owners are being more particular in what they want.
+I think he allows me to bring my own way of working and transferring his passion to make me work.
+I think we care for each other and that is our strength.
 He allows me to work the way I want to work.
 That’s just wonderful.

-With respect to your positioning, there are so many other production houses and a stiff competition.
-So what is the differentiator for Dharma Productions that leads it to actually select its business opportunities?
+With respect to your positioning there are so many other production houses and a stiff competition so what is the differentiator for the Dharma productions that leads it to actually select what business it needs to select?
 How would you call yourself unique in the kind of the work you sign up?

-The differentiator is we run our production house by our heart.
-I think that is the differentiator for us.
-We don’t find the right kind of opportunity and that’s in all modesty.
-There are production houses that are every corporatized and they are running it in a very corporate method.
-Ones who are running in a very heart method but do not have right corporatized strategy and right corporate functions.
-So what happens with us is we get very lucky that we get such a blend thanks to our friendship which allows us to become a corporate house with a heart.
+The differentiator is that we run our production house by our hearts and skills both, I think that is the differentiator for us.
+There are production houses that are very corporatized and they are running it in a very corporate fashion and at the same time there are ones who are just using their heart but do not have the right corporatized strategy and right corporate functions.
+But we run the company by using our corporate skills and our heart at the same time.

-We are in a very corporate profession that we are running and we mostly think about the good things, which are mostly about the crazy conduct.
-Conduct between the partners, actors and its supreme all of it that Karan has an ability to understand content.
-I think that we are very assured that we have a great content in place.
-We also have the ability to choose content correctly and treat it nicely we dealt with it correctly.
+We are in a very corporate profession and Karan has an ability to understand the content.
+I think that we are very confident that we come up with a great content.
 I think that as a company or a production house we must operate like a studio.
-We are privileged with films that we are producing films and we are also acquiring films.
-So we are involved in so many areas because so many people came to us with whom we can be partners with.
-We are very creative to put a good content, we are very fortune that people come to us to collaborate with our content, and we get a good content include actors, production houses.
+We are producing films and we are also acquiring films.
+So we are involved in many areas so many people came to us with whom we can partner.
+We want to produce good content, we are very fortune that people come to us to be associated with our content.
 I think all of this stands for the basic understanding that a company that deal with a heart.

 What is your Unique Selling Point (USP)?

 The USP is that Karan has an understanding of the content.
-He is one of them who have successfully made and successfully produced 30 or 40 films.
-I think as a creative leader, he has an understanding of what works and what doesn’t works.
-He is the person who is thinking time ahead and continues to explain every project that he is part of.
+He has successfully made and successfully produced 30 or 40 films.
+I think as a creative leader, he has an understanding of what works and what doesn’t work.
+He is the person who is thinking time ahead and continues to explain every project that he is a part of.

-The biggest strength that we have is about that we understand content and we are not disillusioned about budget.
-We understand what are the requirements of the film and totally understand how the particular project is created, produced, marketed and distributes.
-There is an understanding that we bring to every project.
+The biggest strength is that we are not disillusioned about the budget.
+We understand what are the requirements of the film and totally understand how the particular project is to be created, produced, marketed and distributes.
 We totally understand how a particular project has to be more creative.
-We have to ensure that but it really came down to having incredible understanding on every aspect of filmmaking or film, from making to film to marketing and producing it.
-This is the reason I have been so lucky to say that we have launched three actors and fourteen directors and the production house companies that India has today.
+We have been lucky to have launched three actors and fourteen directors.
 We have launched three superstars.
 We have launching five more actors this year.
 So I think there is trust that people have for the company.
-They know that they are in good hands and I think that’s the biggest reward we can have.
+They know that they are in good hands and I think that’s the biggest reward that we can have.

 Initially, the biggest challenge was that we kept scaling up very organically as number of films were good enough and now the challenge is kind of ensure that we increase the number of films that we produce and we still maintain little values that everyone knows this company has.
-The reason why I would like to be more we are one of the few guys who are collaborating with other production houses and studios.
+We are amongst the few people who are collaborating with other production houses and studios.
 We really want to collaborate with international studios.
-The idea is to continue with lots of good work and continue building up the principle to work.
+The idea is to do a lot of technically refined work.

 What has been your best moment at Dharma Productions?